opendatalab-no/opendatalab-no.github.io/_publish/360-one-city.md

 title: "One City Is Not a Market"
 permalink: /publish/one-city/
 excerpt: "One city is not a market"
-last_modified_at: 2018-04-24T14:00:00 +01:00
+last_modified_at: 2018-05-07T13:00:00 +01:00
 redirect_from:
   - /theme-setup/
 toc: true
 ---

-For innovators that want to provide a sustainable service based on open data, one of the main callenges is whether the market is large enough compared to the effort of developing and providing the service.
+For innovators that want to provide a sustainable service based on open data, one of the main challenges is whether the market is large enough compared to the effort of developing and providing the service.

 In this context, a single city is often too small a market to make the service sustainable.